 This is why we created this page.
-To bring you the latest technology for events tips, ideas, trends and strategies to run successful events.
+To bring you the latest event technology tips, ideas, trends and strategies to run successful events.

 If you want a complete framework you can get a free PDF now, The Event Tech Bible - the most comprehensive overview on the subject that is valuable and free!